hanabi/hanabi.github.io/misc/Convention_Changes.md

 ## Do I need a GitHub account to submit new proposals or to comment on other people's proposals?

 - Yes, you do.
 Thankfully, GitHub accounts are free and it is relatively painless to create one.
-- We apologize for the inconvenience of making you sign up for yet another online account.
-GitHub allows us to have threaded discussion and makes things easier to track, so it will be worth your time.
+- GitHub allows us to have threaded discussion and makes things much easier to track.

 <br />